PauloMartin90/TheTraveler3649/README.md

 Further reading: [Verneshot](https://en.wikipedia.org/wiki/Verneshot)

-## White holes
-In a series of comments ([1](https://old.reddit.com/user/TheTraveler3649/comments/n6jv4i/let_me_clarify_a_few_things/gxsidpz/), [2](https://old.reddit.com/user/TheTraveler3649/comments/n6jv4i/let_me_clarify_a_few_things/gy1xdvf/)), u/TheTraveler3649 reveals
-> Advanced artificially intelligent camera drones.
-They use a micro-singularity a (mini-black hole) for data storage, power, and propulsion.
-They have virtually unlimited data storage capacity.

-> You'll soon ~~be introduced~~ become more familiar with the idea of the [white hole](https://en.wikipedia.org/wiki/White_hole).

-The [wikipedia page for whiteholes](https://en.wikipedia.org/wiki/White_hole) is directly referenced.

 ## Life from venus was brought to earth
 In `Orientation`, u/TheTraveler3649's "small list of notable events" includes
 > The Great Flood: Relocating the Venusian's to Earth